Semantic Mapping for Orchard Environments by Merging Two-Sides Reconstructions of Tree Rows: Methodology

 \subsubsection{Trunk Cylinder Modeling}

-3D dense models of a tree from two sides (front and back sides) are obtained using volumetric fusion of depth maps from all nearby frames (see Fig.~\ref{fig:volumetricTrunkGround}).
-The dense point cloud of trunk is first segmented by taking the union of trunk detection masks from all frames.
+3D dense models of a tree from two sides (front and back sides) are obtained using the volumetric fusion of depth maps from all nearby frames (see Fig.~\ref{fig:volumetricTrunkGround}).
+The dense point cloud of the trunk is first segmented by taking the union of trunk detection masks from all frames.
 The split-and-merge approach~\cite{medeiros2017modeling} is implemented to divide the trunk point cloud into approximately cylindrical segments.
 Given the ground plane as the reference (see Sec.~\ref{subsubsec:plane} for local ground estimation), the trunk segments within a height interval from two sides share the same cylinder model (see Sec.~\ref{subsubsec:trunkAlignment} for two-sides trunks association).
 We select the segment that is most-detected by nearby frames (see Fig.~\ref{fig:trunkSegmentation}).
 For each frame $c$ with trunk detection, the cylindrical segment is projected onto the image to select valid depth pixels within the trunk mask.
-We aim to fit the 3D depth points to a cylinder $d$ parameterized by its axis $^c\mathbf{n}_d$, center $^c\mathbf{O}_d$ and radius $^cr_d$.
-The height $^ch_d$ of the cylinder is determined by the bounding box of 3D points along $^c\mathbf{n}_d$.
+We aim to fit the 3D depth points to a cylinder $d$ parameterized by its axis $^c\mathbf{n}_d$, center (origin) $^c\mathbf{O}_d$ and radius $^cr_d$.
+The height $^ch_d$ of the cylinder is determined by the bounding box of the 3D points along $^c\mathbf{n}_d$.

-A good cylinder model should not only fit the most of 3D depth points but also obtain reasonable size and pose from the image.
+An accurate cylinder model should not only fit the most 3D depth points but also obtain a reasonable size and pose from the image.
 To robustly model the cylinder, we integrate 2D constraints into a RANSAC scheme~\cite{fischler1981random} with the nine-point algorithm~\cite{beder2006direct}.
 Specifically, surface points obtained by projecting 3D depth points onto the cylinder should have small 2D reprojection error with corresponding depth pixels on the image (see Fig.~\ref{fig:cylinderPlane}).
 The trunk cylinder in frame $c$ is further optimized by minimizing the cost function